kirstencurrie/cf_rockbuster/README.md

 ## Data

-The fictional "Rockbuster" dataset can be found here: [http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip]
+The fictional "Rockbuster" dataset can be found [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

 File should be a zip of dvdrental.tar